To diagnose eye melanoma, your doctor may recommend:

 Preparing for your appointment

-Start by seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
+Start by seeing your family doctor if you have any signs or symptoms that worry you.
 If your doctor suspects you have an eye problem, you may be referred to an eye specialist (ophthalmologist).

-If your doctor suspects you have an eye melanoma, you may be referred to an eye surgeon who specializes in treating eye melanoma.
+If you have eye melanoma, you may be referred to an eye surgeon who specializes in treating eye melanoma.
 This specialist can explain your treatment options and may refer you to other specialists depending on the treatments you choose.

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
 Here's some information to help you get ready, and what to expect from your doctor.